-If you're arriving from Paris, you could always bring a rental bike with you on the train.
+If you're arriving from Paris, you could always bring a rental bike with you on the train from a Paris bike hire shop.
 Be aware though that on week days, bike are technically not allowed on trains during morning and evening rush hours (6.30am-9.30am and 4.30pm-7.30pm).
 The caveat here is that I often take my bike on the trains during these times and have never encountered a problem, and I am usually not the only person on the train with a bike.
 It could be that conductors never trouble me because I am usually leaving Paris while commuters are arriving and I return to Paris when commuters are leaving.

 Books and maps

 As a guide for my bike journeys, I rely on the Michelin maps of the scale 1:200,000.
-For this ride I use the Ile-de-France map number 514 (UK, US, Fr).
-There is also an equivalent IGN map.
-There is also an IGN Fontainbleau map (UK, Fr).
+For this ride I use the Paris and Surrunding Areas map.
 A map of Fontainebleau can be also downloaded and printed from the tourist office website.

 Local tourist information